Illinois: Languages

 The official language of Illinois is English, although between 1923 and 1969, state law gave official status to "the American language".
 Nearly 80% of people in Illinois speak English natively, and most of the rest speak it fluently as a second language.
 A number of dialects of American English are spoken, ranging from Inland Northern American English and African-American English around Chicago, to Midland American English in Central Illinois, to Southern American English in the far south.

-Over 20% of Illinoians speak a language other than English at home, of which Spanish is by far the most widespread, at more than 12% of the total population.
+Over 24% of Illinoians speak a language other than English at home, of which Spanish is by far the most widespread, at more than 14% of the total population.
 A sizeable number of Polish speakers is present in the Chicago Metropolitan Area.
 Illinois Country French has mostly gone extinct in Illinois, although it is still celebrated in the French Colonial Historic District.

 Religion

 Christianity

+The religious demographics of Illinois closely mirror the religious demography of the nation as a whole.
+Christians of any denomination make up 62% of the population of Illinois, a share identical to the estimated national percentage of 62%, according to the Pew Research Center.

+However, looking at specific denominations, Illinois has a significantly larger Catholic population than most states.
+Roman Catholics constitute the single largest religious denomination in Illinois; they are heavily concentrated in and around Chicago, reflecting the prominent Hispanic, Polish, Irish, and Italian diasporas in the area.
+As of 2023, Catholics account for nearly 25% of the state's population.
+In 2010, Catholics in Illinois numbered 3,648,907, while by 2020, this number had declined to 3,099,544.
+The first and only American-born Catholic pope, Pope Leo XIV, was born in Chicago and raised in the suburb of Dolton.

-Roman Catholics constitute the single largest religious denomination in Illinois; they are heavily concentrated in and around Chicago and account for nearly 30% of the state's population.
-However, taken together as a group, the various Protestant denominations comprise a greater percentage of the state's population than do Catholics.
-In 2010, Catholics in Illinois numbered 3,648,907.
-The largest Protestant denominations were the United Methodist Church with 314,461 members and the Southern Baptist Convention with 283,519.
-Illinois has one of the largest concentrations of Missouri Synod Lutherans in the United States.
+When taken together as a group, the various Protestant denominations comprise a greater percentage of the state's population than do Catholics, making up 36% of the state's population.
+The largest Protestant denominations in 2020 were the United Methodist Church with 235,045 members and the Southern Baptist Convention with 222,589.
+Illinois has one of the largest concentrations of Missouri Synod Lutherans in the United States, at 182,097.

 Illinois played an important role in the early Latter Day Saint movement, with Nauvoo becoming a gathering place for Mormons in the early 1840s.
-Nauvoo was the location of the succession crisis, which led to the separation of the Mormon movement into several Latter Day Saint sects.
+Following the 1844 killing of Mormon leader Joseph Smith by a lynch mob in nearby Carthage, Nauvoo was the location of the succession crisis, which led to the separation of the Mormon movement into several Latter Day Saint sects.
 The Church of Jesus Christ of Latter-day Saints, the largest of the sects to emerge from the Mormon schism, has more than 55,000 adherents in Illinois today.